-I wrote and mailed a letter with our condolences to Johnnie Redding's grieving family at the height of the hysteria, signed anonymously from "the hockey players," to apologize for the uproar that had been caused by our accidental discovery of their deceased family member, and the subsequent media circus tent that had been pitched over his corpse by LeDuff, sensationalizing that we "callously" ice-skated around him, in hopes that it would make it easier on them to know that no one had in fact done any such thing.
+I wrote and mailed a letter with our condolences to Johnnie Redding's grieving family at the height of the hysteria, signed anonymously from "the hockey players," to apologize for the uproar that had been caused by our accidental discovery of their deceased family member, and the subsequent media circus tent that had been pitched over him by LeDuff, sensationalizing that we "callously" ice-skated around him, in hopes that it would make it easier on them to know that no one had in fact done any such thing.
 The Detroit News photographer won a Pulitzer Prize for his photo of Johnnie Redding's legs.
 (Even though Pieter Franken had taken the same photo three days earlier.)

 |Photo by a friend|

 * * *

-Since that time, I have run into Charlie LeDuff twice while out and about in the city.
-I didn't tell him who I was (or that he had essentially published damaging, untrue things about me and my peers for the advancement of his own career), and I didn't let on that I knew who he was either.
-We just merely had a casual conversation about coyotes in the city.
+Since that time, I have run into Charlie LeDuff (twice!) while out and about in the city.
+I didn't tell him who I was (or that he had essentially published damaging, untrue things about my peers and I for the advancement of his own career), and I didn't let on that I knew who he was either.
+We just merely had a casual conversation about coyotes in the city, and went our separate ways.